 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

 - 3. Remove the battery.

 - 4. Remove the wireless card.

-- 5. Remove the solid-state drive.
+- 5. Remove the solid-state drive/Intel Optane memory.

 The following image indicates the location of the coin-cell battery and provides a visual representation of the removal procedure.